3 Signs Which Indicate Certain Vocal Cord(s) Injuries and Voice/Vocal Disorders

 1) Persistent hoarseness or voice changes: Hoarseness is a general term that includes a wide range of abnormal voice qualities such as a raspy or hoarse voice.
 While hoarseness can be caused by a cold, persistent yelling or talking for extended time-frames, it can also be a symptom of a severe condition such as a growth on the vocal cords.

-Many of the above voice conditions can be treated with voice therapy.
-Although in more advanced cases, there is an alternative form of voice therapy that can effectively eliminate the problem.
-In its most critical condition, surgery may be required.
-If you experience any change in your voice or a persistent hoarseness in your voice for more than two weeks, you should see a laryngologist for a proper diagnosis.
+Many of the above voice conditions can be treated by undergoing a vocal operation.
+Although in the majority of cases, there is an alternative form of voice therapy that can effectively eliminate the problem.
+However, in its most critical condition, vocal surgery may be required.
+If you experience any change in your voice such as persistent hoarseness in your voice which lasts more than 2-3 weeks, you should see a laryngologist for a proper diagnosis.

 2) Chronic Vocal Fatigue: Vocal fatigue can be the result of voice overuse.
-Often, you can see this problem effecting professional voice users such as teachers, singers, speakers, actors, preachers, call centers employees, etc. Your voice can and will get tired if you are using it incorrectly and for long periods of time.
-It is recommended to rest your voice for 10 minutes after every 90 minutes of voice use.
-If you often feel a disturbance or loss in your voice, you must get an accurate diagnosis in order to see if your vocal cord(s) may have succumbed to some tissue damage.
+Often, you can see this problem affecting professional voice users such as teachers, singers, speakers, actors, preachers, call centers employees, etc. Your voice can and will get tired if you are using it incorrectly and for long periods of time.
+In this case, if you often feel vocal discomfort or, moreover, experience voice loss, you must get an accurate diagnosis in order to see if your vocal cord(s) may have succumbed to some tissue damage.

-Again, there is a form of alternative voice therapy which will, in fact, teach you how to relax the neck muscles during speaking and or singing.
+Again, there is a form of alternative voice therapy that will, in fact, teach you how to relax the neck muscles during speaking and or singing.